joshdplo/cubesdirect-vanilla/README.md

 I made this project for xxxxxxxxxx

 ### Process
-The process for creating CubeMart was xxxxxxxxxx
+The process for creating CubesDirect was xxxxxxxxxx
 1. Planning
   - @TODO
 2. Building